 If an applicant has received a $3,000 post-expedition activity (PEA) award advance (typical for shipboard scientists), the budget justification should include a statement to that effect.
+PEA advances cannot be used for travel.
 If travel expenses are included in the PEA budget, the statement should include a break-out of those expenses, as travel funds are administered by the USSSP Office separately from the rest of the PEA award.
 An example statement:

 - “The total budget for the proposed work is $14,500. $1,500 will be used for travel expenses, which will be administered directly by the USSSP Office.
 I received a $3,000 advance on a post-expedition activity (PEA) award and am now requesting $10,000 in funding to complete the proposed work. “

 6. Prior and Current Funding: A brief abstract, including references, describing results of any prior post-expedition research funded by USSSP and a brief summary of other relevant current support.

 7. Demographic Information Form: This is a required online form.
 Information will not be disclosed to external peer reviewers.
 If you do not wish to fill out any of the information (excluding your name), please check the appropriate box.